soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 ```

 Consequently, the expression `makeHtml "My title"` is also a function!
-One that will take a string (the content, the second argument of `makeHtml`)
+One that takes a string (the content, the second argument of `makeHtml`)
-and will return the expected HTML string with "My title" in the title.
+and returns the expected HTML string with "My title" in the title.

 This is called **partial application**.